3ポリシー

 2.Education Program

-The School of Education aims to provide an education in comprehensive human sciences with a focus on human development and growth, founded in pedagogy and educational psychology.
+The School of Education aims to provide an education in comprehensive human sciences with a focus on human development and growth, founded in Pedagogy and Educational Psychology.
 The program takes a comprehensive approach to the study of these fields, deepening expertise as the academic year progresses.
-It is broadly divided into Educational Psychology and Education, with the International Education and Culture Course and the Education and Social Planning Course offered under Education, and the Human Behavior Course and the Clinical Psychology Course offered under Education and Psychology.
+It is broadly divided into Educational Psychology and Pedagogy, with the International Education and Culture Course and the Education and Social Planning Course offered under Pedagogy, and the Human Behavior Course and the Clinical Psychology Course offered under Educational Psychology.

 Please refer to pages 8–11 for details about each course.